shelly/mosaix/README.md

 ## Results
 ______

 Our main achievement was a stable application that detects edges well and produces high-quality photo mosaics for any reference photo using a Photo Library of anywhere from 4 to 15,000 photos.
 Below, we've outlined further key results and observations about our application.
+We wrote <a href="https://github.com/shellyb/mosaix/blob/master/Mosaix/Mosaix/MosaicCreationTimer.swift">a benchmarking framework</a> to time different sections of our code, and identify what settings of thread-related parameters was optimaml.

 <p align="left">
   <img width="350" height="350" src="https://hunt.blob.core.windows.net/web-images/parallel/threadwidth.png">